MichelKassis/Schematic-Circuit-Simulator-using-Machine-Learning/README.md

-**Description:** Android application to facilitate the simulation of circuits.
+**Description:** Android application to simulate any circuit captured via mobile camera

 Allowing users to take a picture of a schematic circuit (Hand-drawn/Printed) and detecting all circuit elements and values to then simulate the circuit and generate its netlist.